-Carnival Cruises is up 4.29% after S&P Global Ratings downgraded the company’s credit rating from investment grade – this a month after Moody’s cut them to junk.
+Carnival Cruises is up 4.29% after S&P Global Ratings downgraded the company’s credit rating from An asset (usually money or work) provided to another in expectation of receiving a cash return or be... grade – this a month after Moody’s cut them to junk.
 The company has extended its cruise freeze into the Fall.

 Today, prepare for dividends from Deutsche Telekom (+2.11%).